By Tony Attwood

 you may perhaps note a similarity in the melody and the chord sequence.
 (I’ve put the two songs in the same key below for this comparison although the two recordings are in different keys).

-The sequence in the original song (Seven Days) is F, C, E, Am, while in the latter it becomes F, C, Em, Am.
+The sequence in the original song (Seven Days) is F, C, E, Am.
 The melody is also very similar.

 “Seven Days” is recorded as a lively bouncy piece, sung with a lot of vigour and energy, and it is also a very simple piece – the singer has been waiting to see again a woman whom he has not seen since childhood, and she’ll be here in seven days.
 All of this is set out in three straight verses.